hummingbot/hummingbot/documentation/docs/operation/commands/balance.md

       ZRX  1000.0000
 ```

-!!! note "Note: Do not set Balance Limit to 0"
+!!! note "Note: Disable Balance Limit"
     To disable balance limit, you need to remove the balance limit from the **conf_global.yml file**.
-If you set to 0, the bot does not start and displays "no active maket orders".
+Setting it to 0 from the Hummingbot client e.g. balance limit binance USDT 0 will not place orders for that particular asset.